sebsonic2o/rails-blog/README.md

 # rails-blog

-From the official Rails tutorial at [Getting started with Rails](http://guides.rubyonrails.org/getting_started.html)
+From the official Rails tutorial at [Getting Started with Rails](http://guides.rubyonrails.org/getting_started.html)